Geoffrey, Archbishop of York, Illegitimate Son of King Henry II of England

 King Henry II had made a deathbed wish that Geoffrey be named Archbishop of York.
 King Richard I did nominate his half-brother Geoffrey as Archbishop of York but probably did so to eliminate a potential rival for the throne.
 However, Richard insisted that Geoffrey resign his position as Chancellor of England and be ordained as a priest, and his ordination as a priest took place on September 23, 1189.

-Geoffrey’s ambitions may have included becoming King of England, and that may account for some of the issues that he had with King Richard I and King John, his two surviving legitimate half-brothers.
+Geoffrey’s ambitions may have included becoming King of England, and that may account for some of the issues he had with King Richard I and King John, his two surviving legitimate half-brothers.
 Geoffrey’s life was full of quarrels.
 He spent much of his time as Archbishop of York quarreling with the bishops under him and the clergy of York Cathedral.
-Geoffrey argued with William de Longchamp, King Richard II’s Chancellor and his Regent went Richard went off to fight in the Third Crusade.
+Geoffrey argued with William de Longchamp, King Richard II’s Chancellor and his Regent when Richard went off to fight in the Third Crusade.
 He had continued disagreements with his half-brothers King Richard II and King John who succeeded Richard in 1199.
 In 1207, Geoffrey had his final quarrel with King John when he refused to allow the collection of taxes.
 Geoffrey excommunicated anyone who attempted to collect the taxes in the Diocese of York.
 In retaliation, King John confiscated Geoffrey’s estates.
 Geoffrey obtained the support of Pope Innocent III, who ordered King John to restore Geoffrey’s possessions, but in the meantime, Geoffrey fled to the Duchy of Normandy where remained for the rest of his life.

 On December 12, 1212, Geoffrey died aged around sixty, at the Notre-Dame-du-Parc Priory in Rouen, then in the Duchy of Normandy, now in France, where he had been living for a few years and where he possibly became a monk.
 He was buried at the monastery church.